 - i.
 The parent or guardian will be called should any camper become ill/injured at camp or arrive ill at camp.
 The camper will need to be picked up immediately.
 The staff member or camp nurse will determine the symptoms and begin relief measures/first aid.
 The camper's parent or guardian will be contacted and the symptoms or description of the illness/injury will be relayed.
 Children too ill to remain with a group will be comfortably cared for and supervised until they go home.
 If a parent cannot be reached, Camp Staff will try the emergency contacts provided on registration paperwork.
 These individuals will be contacted according to the emergency form signed by the parents.
 If no parties can be reached, a Paha Director and the Camp Nurse will decide the course of action to be taken.
 Life threatening emergencies will result in emergency care by calling 911. - B. Excluding (defined as keeping a child from attending the child care or school setting) a child who has an infectious disease from attending child care or school may decrease the spread of illness to others.
 The decision to exclude is typically based on the disease, and should be made in conjunction with the camp nurse or the child care health consultant, the state or local public health agency, health care professionals, and/or parents/guardians.
-Exclusion recommendations are included for each disease or condition addressed in these guidelines. - i.
-In situations in which a child does not have a diagnosed disease/condition, but has signs or symptoms indicative of a potentially infectious disease, exclusion may also be warranted.
+Exclusion recommendations are included for each disease or condition addressed in these guidelines. - In situations in which a child does not have a diagnosed disease/condition, but has signs or symptoms indicative of a potentially infectious disease, exclusion may also be warranted.
 Generally, if any of the following conditions apply, exclusion from child care or school should be considered: - a.
+The child has a fever of 100.4 F or higher

-The child does not feel well enough to participate comfortably in usual activities. - b.
-The child requires more care than the camp staff are able to provide. - c.
-The child is ill with a potentially contagious illness, and exclusion is recommended by a health care provider, the state or local public health agency, or these guidelines. - d.
+- b.
+The child does not feel well enough to participate comfortably in usual activities. - c.
+The child requires more care than the camp staff are able to provide. - d.
+The child is ill with a potentially contagious illness, and exclusion is recommended by a health care provider, the state or local public health agency, or these guidelines. - e.
 The child has signs or symptoms of a possible severe illness. - ii.
-In cases in which unvaccinated children are exposed to a vaccine preventable disease (such as measles, mumps, rubella, and pertussis), the state or local public health agency should be consulted in order to determine if exclusion of unvaccinated children is necessary. - iii.
+GI/Norovirus like illness - a.
+Children and/or staff that are experiencing diarrhea and/or vomiting are not permitted to return to Camp until 48 hours after the symptoms have resolved. - b.
+Infected students or staff who handle food must not prepare food for others until they have been symptom-free for at least 48 hours. - c.
+During an outbreak, exclusion may be extended to 72 hours after symptoms resolve. - iii.
+In cases in which unvaccinated children are exposed to a vaccine preventable disease (such as measles, mumps, rubella, and pertussis), the state or local public health agency should be consulted in order to determine if exclusion of unvaccinated children is necessary. - iv.
 Camp Paha is required by the Health Department to keep an Illness Surveillance Form onsite.
-This form includes: camper name, age, group, onset of illness symptoms, symptoms experienced, symptom duration, treatment/action by the camp and the date and time the camper was returned to their group. - iv.
+This form includes: camper name, age, group, onset of illness symptoms, symptoms experienced, symptom duration, treatment/action by the camp and the date and time the camper was returned to their group. - v.
 In the case of communicable disease, parents will be informed and advised as to the necessary protective measures.
-The Jefferson County Department of Public Health and

-Environment will be notified as needed by calling their Emergency Reporting Line at 1-877-518-5608.
+The Jefferson County Department of Public Health and Environment will be notified as needed by calling their Emergency Reporting Line at 303-232-6301